aspicat/shaderide/README.md

 to extend the application and make backups of my shader projects.

 ## Releases
-v0.1.0 - First release with very basic functionality.
+Version 1.0.0 - First release with very basic functionality.

 ## Build
 You need the following libraries: